Instructors can request access to the Casebook Instructor's Guide on AccessPharmacy. Email User Services (email@example.com) for more information.

 Mother is alive and well and lives nearby.
 Father died of MI at age 65.

 She is in a new relationship with her partner who recently moved in due to his own financial difficulties.
 Unemployed, leading to stress at home to pay bills but receives some money from her mother.
 She smokes approximately five cigarettes per day now but has smoked up to two ppd in the past.
 She does not drink alcohol.
-She sees a deacon at her church for counseling ...
+She sees ...